scottgs/ML_DataAugmentation/augmentation/README.md

       Here replace anyOfTheScripts with augmented, rotate, cropped, flips and any other image dataset you wish to augment in place of UCMerced.

+      If you want to use the RSDataset then you need to:
+        1. run clean_rsd.sh
+        2. run resize_images.sh
+        3. run generate_anyOfTheScripts.sh